 It is not fair to expect yourself to forget the realities of your life and suddenly become a Christmas elf.

 What can you do to cope with depression during the holidays?

-According to the American Psychiatric Association, “Depression (major depressive disorder) is a common and serious medical illness that negatively affects how you feel, the way you think and how you act.”
+According to the American Psychiatric Association, “Depression (major depressive disorder) is a common and serious medical illness that negatively affects how you feel, the way you think and act.”

-We really should focus on these things year-round, but the holidays actually offer us unique opportunities to do specific things that fit into each category.
+We should focus on these things year-round, but the holidays offer us unique opportunities to do specific things that fit into each category.